openxla/xla/docs/operation_semantics.md

 so if one replica executes an `AllReduce` node more times than another, then the former replica will wait forever.
-Since the replicas are all running the same program, there are not a lot of ways for that to happen, but it is possible when a while loop's condition depends on data from infeed and the data that is infed causes the while loop to iterate more times on one replica than another.
+Since the replicas are all running the same program, there are not a lot of ways for that to happen, but it is possible when a while loop's condition depends on data from infeed and the data that is infeed causes the while loop to iterate more times on one replica than another.

 ## AllToAll